FernandoRodriguezP/DailyMarketPriceForecast/README.md

 | *Title* | *Name of the bank holiday* |
 | *Bank Holiday* | *True (1) or False (0)* |

+The complete dataset is made up of 4 variables and 55 samples, one for each bank holiday that took place during that period.

+### 2.2 ESIOS

 ## Technologies
 The technologies used to develop this model are:<br>